JMC Awards and Accolades

 One measure of the strength of a school – and its student body – is competitive evaluation by practitioners and peers in award competitions.

-By this measure, JMC’s performance is outstanding, as demonstrated by achievements in 2016.
+By this measure, JMC’s performance is outstanding, as demonstrated by achievements in 2016 and 2017.
 Our impressive standings in national and international competitions demonstrate JMC’s commitment to building media and communication leaders.

 The skill and work ethic of JMC students are well-matched by the commitment, coaching and competitive spirit of JMC faculty advisors and alumni practitioners, who help students achieve the winning edge in competitions like these: